California Native Plant

 Garden Inspiration Garden plans for shade, sun, privacy, median strips, and pots, including plant quantities.
 Bloom!
 California.

-Getting Started with Native Plants A guide to preparing your site, designing your garden, and installing plants.
+Planting Guide A guide to preparing your site, designing your garden, and installing plants.
 Theodore Payne Foundation.

 Water Wise Gardening in the Gold Country Region Garden galleries, planting plan, plants, and resources for irrigation, design and maintenance of a water-wise garden.
 Regional Water Authority.